Trump thanks Kim as North Korea transfers remains of Korean War soldiers

 The remains would then be flown to Hawaii for further processing under the U.S. Defense POW/MIA Accounting Agency, the U.N.
 Command said in a statement.

-The transfer of the remains coincided with the 65th anniversary of the 1953 armistice agreement that ended fighting, although the two Koreas are technically still at war because a peace treaty was never signed.
+The transfer of the remains coincided with the 65th anniversary of the 1953 armistice that ended fighting between North Korean and Chinese forces on one side and South Korean and U.S.-led forces under the U.N.
+Command on the other.
+The two Koreas are technically still at war because a peace treaty was never signed.

+Kim paid tribute to the North’s Korean War “martyrs” and to Chinese soldiers killed in the conflict, while attending a gathering of war veterans to mark the anniversary, state media KCNA said.

 More than 7,700 U.S. troops who fought in the Korean War remain unaccounted for, with about 5,300 of those lost in what is now North Korea.